 Obama has now said more than once that he will use his influence to push for a playoff.
 According to Obama's proposed system, eight teams would play over three

-rounds to settle the national champion."It would add three extra weeks to the season," he said.
+"It would add three extra weeks to the season," he said.
 "You could trim back on the regular season.
 I don't know any serious fan of college football who has disagreed with me on this.
 So, I'm going to throw my weight around a little bit.
 I think it's the right thing to do."

 Former North Carolina coach (and current coach of some Big 12 school, we aren’t sure which one) Mack Brown said he's a big fan of Obama's idea.